AeroPress: Design

 The brewer consists of a translucent cylindrical chamber, and a plunger with an airtight silicone seal, similar to a syringe.
 A filter cap is screwed onto the end of the chamber, to hold a small round paper filter in place.

 The chamber and plunger are made of translucent plastic.
 Early AeroPress models used clear polycarbonate, but in 2009 switched to BPA-free copolyester, then in 2014 to polypropylene.
 According to the company, lab tests found that the original model did not leach BPA into brewed coffee.
 The lettering changed color several times and the plastic changed from clear to gray, but the brewer's design was otherwise unchanged between these versions.
 In 2023, the company released new clear models made of Tritan.

 Accessories

 The base model AeroPress includes a scoop for ground coffee, a stirring paddle, and a pack of paper filters.
 Earlier units also included a carrying bag, a plastic holder for the filters, and a funnel for loading coffee and pressing into smaller vessels, but as of 2024 these are sold separately.
-XL models includes the scoop, paddle, filters, and a 20oz plastic carafe.
+XL models include the scoop, paddle, filters, and a 20oz plastic carafe.

+Additional AeroPress accessories, such as pressure-actuated valve caps, reusable metal filters, cold drip adapters, and others, have been available from third-party manufacturers.
+Over the years, the company released its own versions of some of these products, including several models of flow-control caps and metal filters.